Sunday, January 7

-Participate in an evening of learning and prayer with Cindy Shaw, Director of the Emmaus House in Des Moines, as we prepare for the joyful season of Advent.
-Cindy will share practical ways to grow in your prayer life, as well as provide time for personal reflection.
+In November 2017, Cindy Shaw, Director of the Emmaus House in Des Moines, shared practical ways to grow in your prayer life, as well as provided time for personal reflection.

 Praying the Mass